Young people in Paris marched against the state pension reform. Last Minute EUROPE, France, CURRENT headlines and events

 - Venezuela ranks first in food inflation in Latin America.

-- News “Putin is open to dialogue on Ukraine.”
+- News “Negotiations with Turkey resume in mid-March.”
 News headlines and events Last Minute Russia